Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh doesn't need to vaccume his house, dust refuses to accumulate there.
+After reading about the April protests in Baltimore, Jayesh decided to attend the Orioles, White Sox game to protect the players.
+No protester or thug dared attend.

-Updated on: [26/6/2024]
+Updated on: [27/6/2024]
 <!-- #jokeEnd -->